 Answer 6.: It is easier on an electric, but more thorough on an acoustic.
 Why?
 Read this post on acoustic vs electric guitar.

 Question 7.: Learning theory and the notes on the fretboard is boring, and discouraging me from playing.
 What should I do?
 Is there a fun way to learn theory?

-Answer 7.: You don't need to learn guitar theory until you reach and advance-beginner to lower intermediate level.
+Answer 7.: You don't need to learn guitar theory until you reach an advance-beginner to lower intermediate level.
 So only once you can already play guitar and start enjoying it.
-The video lessons on TheGuitarLesson.com focus on teaching you how to play, and getting you to enjoy playing.
-This is why learning and playing songs is important right from the start.
+The video lessons on TheGuitarLesson.com focus on teaching you how to play and getting you to enjoy playing.
+This is why learning and playing songs are important right from the start.
 The lessons sprinkle in some theory here and there, which will get you familiar with the basic theoretical concepts.
 And believe me, the more you play, the more you'll enjoy, and eventually, you'll want to learn theory by yourself.